119 - The Past Times with Ronny Chieng

 That's got to be tough.

+There's no reason to.
 Look, it's all going away.

-We're going to stop existing soon, so you don't need to keep knowing it.
+We're going to stop existing soon.
+So you don't need to keep knowing it.

-You learn it just in time to
+Here we go.
+We learn it just in time to learn.

-The sons of most other races lie behind siege walls with straightened faces, tense nerves, and beating hearts while they expect new strife.
+most other races lie behind siege walls with straightened faces, tense nerves, and beating hearts while they expect new strife.
+Wait, are we in a, what are we in right now?
+An article?

-in the fighting with the British, the other side are very tense and nervous, hiding behind walls in the war, while the British play sports.
+So now he's talking about, yes, in the, in the, in the fighting with the British, the other side are very tense and nervous, hiding behind walls in the war, while the British play sports.
+Right.

 But your blooming British beggar